Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 40. You need to actively remember that a negative conversation can become something meaningful.

-43. You need a strong support system with people who tell you if someone might be an abuser.
+43. You need a strong support system with people who will tell you if someone might be an abuser.
+You have a hard time discerning this on your own.

-44. You have little tolerance for arguments and lengthy academic discourses.
+44. You have little tolerance for arguments and lengthy academic discourse.

 zainab on June 20, 2020: